-- Unbuttoning the top button of your pants is no longer reserved for after meals.
+- Unbuttoning the top button of your pants is no longer reserved for after meals

-- Spandex is your preferred clothing material.
+- Spandex is your preferred clothing material

-- You feel bloated all day, every day.
+- You feel bloated all day, every day

-- Your bump starts to peek out of your shirt to say hello to passersby.
+- Your bump starts to peek out of your shirt to say hello

-- Your button-down shirts don’t actually button all the way down.
+- Your button-down shirts don’t actually button all the way down

-These signs coincide with what’s happening with baby’s growth in utero.
+These telltale signs coincide with what’s happening with baby’s growth in utero.
 “At 20 weeks, the uterus is typically at the level of the navel,” says Trina Pagano, MD, an ob-gyn at the Cleveland Clinic.
-“So many women begin to show at this point, but there is variability depending on the mother’s height and body type, weight gain, number of babies in utero and if it is a first pregnancy.
+“So many women begin to show at this point, but there is variability depending on the mother’s height and body type, weight gain, number of babies in utero and if it’s a first pregnancy.
 For first pregnancies, the bump typically ‘pops’ a little later than in subsequent pregnancies.”

 What size maternity clothes to buy

 If this is your first pregnancy, it’s nearly impossible to figure out how your body will change as your pregnancy progresses.
-Which means it’s even trickier to estimate what size maternity clothes you’ll need to buy.
+This means it’s even trickier to estimate what size maternity clothes you’ll need to buy.
 “Typically, if you’re a size six pre-pregnancy, then you’ll probably be a maternity six.
-But everyone is different, so you might be a maternity eight or you might be a maternity four, depending on how you carry your pregnancy,” New York City stylist Samantha Brown says.
-“It’s important to buy what’s comfortable, same as when you’re not pregnant.
+But everyone is different, so you might be a maternity eight or you might be a maternity four, depending on how you carry your pregnancy,” New York City-based stylist Samantha Brown says.
+“It’s important to buy what’s comfortable—same as when you’re not pregnant.
 It has a lot to do with the proportions of someone’s body.”
 And keep in mind, not every part of your body is growing at the same rate.
 “Some women go up many bra cup sizes before their belly even pops out, so I’d say just ignore the maternity clothing sizing and buy what fits and feels right.”

-Maternity clothing essentials
+Maternity capsule wardrobe essentials

 • All the T-shirts.
 Buy a few stretchy maternity T-shirts in white, gray and black.
 Nothing tops off a pair of (maternity) jeans better than this most basic of basics.